This is my personal Book of Shadows. If you find it useful or helpful in any capacity, please consider buying me a Coffee.

 Folk Names: Boþen, Rosmaris, Rosmarine, Rosemarie, Compass Weed, Dew of the Sea, Sea Dew, Elf Leaf, Guardrobe, Polar Plant, Incensier, and Pilgrim’s Flower

-Naturalized Regions:
+Naturalized Regions: China, Britain

-Oil Product Description:
+Oil Product Description: Pale yellow to almost colorless.

-Scent Synergies: Citrus
+Scent Synergies: Citruses

-Handling Concerns:
+Handling Concerns: None.

 Concerns & Contraindications: